BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/hjb-servlet.rst

 Optional Storage of Provider configuration
 ------------------------------------------

-It will be possible to configure the HJB servlet to remember all the JMS Providers that are configured, so that they do not need to reregistered each time servlet starts up.
-This feature is not implemented yet
+It will be possible to configure the HJB servlet to remember any JMS Providers that have been configured, so that they do not need to re-registered each time the HJB servlet is restarted.
+This feature is not implemented yet.

+.. _master command list: ../supported-commands/index.html
+.. _JMS commands: ./command-dispatch.rst